-On this day in 2010, we met Luke the Dog.
+On March 6, 2010, we met Luke the Dog.
 Recently returned from Guatemala, Mer suggested we “just look” at adopting a dog, seven months after Lucky’s death crushed our hearts.
 Mer suggested we go to a pet store where a local group, HART (Homeless Animal Rescue Team), had rescued animals.
 We walked in and the very first dog we saw was Luke.
 Mer knelt beside his cage and cried.
 We discussed Luke with one of the volunteers.
 We walked Luke out of the store.
 He seemed oddly short and stocky, but very gentle and easy-going.
 Mer liked his interaction with small children; I liked his calm manner under the circumstances and as he met other dogs.
 Of course, we couldn’t just take the first dog we saw, could we?
 So, we looked at all the dogs available there, many of which stressed us out with their energy.
 Then, we went to the Humane Society, filled out a compatibility form, and looked at many more dogs, some virtually unadoptable.
 Then, we went to the Humane Society’s mobile station and test-walked a dog.
 After a couple of hours of looking and seeing so many dogs that needed homes but that just weren’t right for us, we went home.

 The next morning, we talked about Luke, who was so different from all the other dogs we saw.
 And so, we called HART about him and, thankfully, he was still available.
 Coincidentally, if you believe such things, he was in Los Lunas, which was where I was headed that day to play volleyball.
 So, a HART volunteer (Jeri) brought Luke to volleyball.
 Although I put him in the back of the truck’s extended cab, he had other ideas and jumped into the front seat.
 Fine, I thought, let him ride in the passenger’s seat.
 But soon, he crawled over and laid his head in my lap for the drive home.
 He’s a 65 pound lap-dog and a love hound.